hauleth/phoenix_bakery/README.md

   # Rest of the options…
 ```

-**WARNING**: Current release of Plug (1.12.1) do not support `:encodings` option
+> #### WARNING {: .warning }
-yet and this option is ignored.
-So Zstandard-compressed files will not be served
+>
-to the clients, even if client will have support for such format.
-Future
+> Plug 1.12 do not support `:encodings` option and this option is ignored.
-releases of Plug however should make it work as expected.
-See
+> So Zstandard-compressed files will not be served to the clients, even
-[elixir-plug/plug#1050][pr-1050].
+> if client will have support for such format.

 Then you need to configure your compressors via Phoenix configuration: